codeout/fluent-plugin-sflow/README.md

 ## Features

 fluent-plugin-sflow supports many packet formats below.
-Basically it can process anything sflowtool can do. :sparkles:
+Basically, it can process anything sflowtool can do. :sparkles:

 See [sflowtool document](http://www.inmon.com/technology/sflowTools.php) for more details.